Edward Hussey (cricketer): Early life

 Hussey was born at Burwash in Sussex in 1749, the oldest surviving son of Thomas Hussey and his wife Ann (née Berkley).
 The Hussey family were originally from Worcestershire and had become rich through the iron industry.
 In Sussex they worked with local iron makers on the Weald.
 They owned property at Burwash and at Ashford in Kent, and Hussey was referred to as "Hussey of Ashford town" in a poem of 1773.
-(Note: The poem, Surrey Triumphant by John Duncombe was written to describe the victory of a Surrey side against a Kent side in a cricket match as Bourne Paddock near Canterbury.
+(Note: The poem, Surrey Triumphant by John Duncombe was written to celebrate a victory by Surrey over Kent in a cricket match as Bishopsbourne Paddock near Canterbury.
 Hussey played for Kent in the match.
 The poem was published in the Kentish Gazette in July 1773.)
 His mother was the daughter of Maurice Berkley a surgeon from Southwark and his first wife Anne Callow.
 Maurice moved to Nevis in the West Indies in 1731 and remarried.
 (Note: The Berkley family owned property on Nevis which was worked by slaves.
 Maurice Berkley died in 1735 or 1736.
 His son, Ann Berkley's step-brother, Henry owned slaves when he died in 1800.)
 Two of Edward Hussey's younger brothers were clergymen―John Hussey died in India and William was Rector of Sandhurst.
 He also had five sisters.

 Sporting life

 Hussey was educated at Westminster School. writing in 1867, William Lucas Collins regarded that "none has a wider reputation" as a cricketer at Westminster than Hussey.
 After leaving school in December 1765, Hussey was admitted to the Inner Temple in February 1769.
-He is known to have played cricket between 1773 and 1797 for a variety of sides, including Kent teams and ones organised by the Marylebone Cricket Club (MCC).
-He was a member of the White Conduit Club before it effectively became the MCC in 1787 and played in a total of 18 matches which are considered to hold first-class cricket status.
+He is known to have played between 1773 and 1797 for a variety of teams, including Kent and ones organised by the Marylebone Cricket Club (MCC).
+He was a member of the White Conduit Club before it effectively became the MCC in 1787 and played in a total of 18 matches.

-As well as cricket, Hussey was considered to be a "well known" rider and archer and a generally good sportsman.
+As well as cricket, Hussey was a "well known" rider and archer and a generally good sportsman.
 Writing in 1862 Arthur Haygarth described him as "a Kentish bowman, a bold and excellent rider, as well as a good cricketer", and he joined The Society of Royal Kentish Bowmen in August 1789.
 In 1794 he was awarded a silver horn, given to the Society by the then Prince of Wales.